Vassilis Lymberis: Execution

 The execution of Lymberis took place at dawn on 25 August 1972, at the firing range of the Reserve Infantry Officers School (SEAP), in the area of Two Aorakia in Heraklion, Crete.
 Lymberis was killed by a 12-man firing squad (only six guns contained live ammunition), while he had been a prisoner in the Halicarnassus prison.
 A few hours before the execution, the man on death row had been allowed to write a letter to his mother.
-Earlier, an application had been made by his lawyers to the Hariton Council to pardon him, but the application was unanimously rejected.
+Earlier, an application had been made by his lawyers to the Clemency Council to pardon him, but the application was unanimously rejected.

 On the same day and at the same time the other convicted for the same case, Pavlos Angelopoulos, was to be executed in Corfu.
-Earlier, an application had also been filed for him to the Hariton Council, which was also rejected, but by a vote of 4 to 3.
-The Council's opinion was signed by the Minister of Justice, Angelos Tsoukalas, but not ratified by the Regent (i.e. the dictator Papadopoulos).
+Earlier, an application had also been filed for him to the Clemency Council, which was also rejected, but by a vote of 4 to 3.
+The council's opinion was signed by the Minister of Justice, Angelos Tsoukalas, but not ratified by the Regent (i.e. the dictator Papadopoulos).
 Eventually, on the grounds of his young age (he had not reached the age of 18 at the time of the crime) the execution was suspended, and in 1975 it was commuted to life imprisonment.
 In the mid-1990s he was pardoned and released from prison, having spent over 20 years in prison.